drieschel/yddns/README.md

 This client aims to be simple and easy to use for updating ip addresses in dyn dns services.
 Plan is to make the integration into any system as easy as possible and to extend it with features step by step.

+> [!CAUTION]
+> The project is in alpha stadium.
+Please be aware that things like config structure and more may change until release.

 ## Features
 - Define static ipv4/ipv6 addresses per domain (will use it instead of identified wan ips)
 - Define ipv6 host id/interface id per domain (will use wan ipv6 prefix + host id instead of identified wan ipv6)